Kolkata Suburban Railway: South Eastern line

 The South Eastern line in Kolkata consists of three major corridors, which divide into two branches as they run into the suburban satellite towns.
 Two corridors—one local and the other through—follow the South Eastern Railway and run from Howrah Junction to Midnapore, a distance of 128 km.
 The mainline bifurcates (splits) into two branch lines—the Panskura–Haldia line at Panskura Junction 69 km to the south-east—and the Santragachi–Amta line at Santragachi Junction 45 km to the north.
 These corridors constitute the 'main' South Eastern line.
-The South Eastern line also includes two branch lines, 5 km and 94 km, connecting Santragachi with Shalimar and Tamluk to Digha, respectively.
+In this section, the Howrah – Santragachi section has quadruple line, where first track is mainly for up train shunting up-to Santragachhi along with some suburban trains, second track is for both up suburban and express trains, third track is mainly for down train shunting from Santragachhi along with some suburban and express trains, and the fourth and final track is for both down suburban and express trains.
+From Santragachhi to Kharagpur has triple line, where one track for up trains, another track for both up and down trains, and final track for down trains.
+All tracks are used by both suburban and express trains.The South Eastern line also includes two branch lines, 5 km and 94 km, connecting Santragachi with Shalimar and Tamluk to Digha, respectively.
+The Midnapore and Haldia branches are double line, whereas Amta and Digha branches are single line.

 The South Eastern line has one interchange station with the Eastern Line at Howrah Junction.
-Rolling stock consists of a fleet of AC as well as dual-powered AC/DC EMUs.
-The major car sheds on this line are at Tikiapara and Panskura.
+Rolling stock consists of a fleet of AC EMUs.
+The major car sheds on this line are at Kharagpur, Tikiapara, and Panskura.

 On 6 September 2009, then Railway Minister, Mamata Banerjee announced the introduction of Ladies Special local trains, namely Matribhumi (i.e. motherland), in the Kolkata suburban section.
 The first local Matribhumi Special local ran from Howrah to Kharagpur.